unixwzrd/LogGPT/README.md

 ## Next Steps and How You Can Help

 - **Build It Yourself:** If you’re a developer, you can try building the extension locally from the provided project files.
+[The Xcode project file is here](https://github.com/unixwzrd/chatgpt-chatlog-export/tree/main/ChatGPT%20Export%20JSON%20Chatlogs)
 - **Share Ideas:** If you know of a way to distribute this utility effectively within Apple’s latest guidelines, please leave a comment in the Discussions.

 Thanks for your patience, and let’s work together to keep this project moving forward!